Blue Collar Employees – Data shows what they (really) want from their managers

 They introduced it after an external consultant ran sessions with the blue-collar employees.

 He discovered something that drove people absolutely nuts:

 They redesigned the shop floor training to encourage managers to say good morning.
-To who?

 Well, to their team members as they all got into the same elevator up to the first floor.